-It works like this.
-Critics, despite the image some may have of us, are not monsters of haughtiness.
+Critics, despite the image that some may have of us, aren’t monsters of haughtiness.
 We care about movies, and we have a natural hope that when we review one, we aren’t just talking to ourselves.
 So if we beat up on a movie and news of it gets out there on Rotten Tomatoes, or if we champion a film and help to usher it into the marketplace, a process facilitated by Rotten Tomatoes, what could be the downside of that?

 Here’s the downside.
 The “influence” only works if the Rotten Tomatoes number is high (or low) enough.
 It only works if “the critics” are truly speaking as one.
 And so the built-in dynamic of Rotten Tomatoes is to encourage critics to agree with one another so that their voices can all add up to a single powerful voice that’s greater than the sum of its parts.